 AMPs are becoming vital in cementing one’s digital presence.
 According to research conducted by SOASTA, 53% of users abandon mobile sites when it fails to load within 3 seconds.

-So, in order to thrive, AMP will soon become a must-have component for ‘mobile first’ or ‘mobile only’ apps to deliver agile interaction and to gain stronger digital presence.
+So, in order to thrive, AMP will soon become a must-have component for ‘mobile first’ or ‘mobile only’ apps in delivering agile interaction ,and to gain stronger digital presence.

 Trend 5: Immersive Experience

 Augmented Reality (AR), Virtual Reality (VR), and Mixed Reality (MR) are already changing the rules of the user experience in several industries.
-Using these technologies what they are offering is not just user experience, but immersive experience.
+These technologies have turned ‘user experience’ into ‘immersive experience’.
 And the app world does not want to be left behind.
-Cannot forget the buzz Pokemon Go has created, can we?
-More and more apps are bringing AR, VR and MR into the equation, and results have been extraordinary.
+We cannot forget the buzz Pokemon Go has created, can we?
+More and more apps are bringing AR, VR and MR into the equation, and the results have been extraordinary.

 Consider the tech giants for a moment.
 If you notice, in most instances, the giant conglomerates are the first to leverage latest innovations.
 Google for example, has been experimenting with these technologies for some time now.
 You could see the impact their HoloLens headsets has created.
 Apple is implementing its own methodology to weave magic around immersive experience.
 The upcoming iPhone 8 is already making noise about its in-built Augmented Reality capability to woo its users.